cjochim/cjochim.github.io/essays/ui-design-frameworks.md

 ## But wait, there's more!

-Bootstrap is indeed difficult due to the numerous amount of content.
+Bootstrap is indeed difficult due to the amount of content.
 However, once I got through the learning barrier, Bootstrap is a useful tool for UI design, saving a good deal of time and providing a “skeleton” of a web page.
 Before learning about Bootstrap, I noticed my CSS appeared to lack a few characteristics and structures of a web page, so Bootstrap introduced me to more interesting features such as inserting icons and customizing buttons.
 Bootstrap is one of many UI frameworks, so I am really curious on how the other UI frameworks function such as Semantic UI.
 I noticed that Bootstrap and Semantic UI are evenly biased, so it’s up to personal preference.
 After fully understanding Bootstrap, I hope to learn Semantic UI for my next UI framework.